noahshz/smolclick/CONTRIBUTING.md

 6. **Push and Create a Pull Request**:
    - Push your branch: `git push origin feature/your-feature-name`
-   - Create a Pull Request (PR) on GitHub and describe your changes in detail.
+   - Create a Pull Request (PR) on Github and describe your changes in detail.
    - Link relevant Issues in the PR.

 ### 4. Coding Standards